-Ingredients for Quinoa Salad
+Ingredients for Quinoa Vegetable Salad

-For the salad portion you will toss together in a large bowl:
+For this recipe, you'll toss together in a large bowl:

 - Orange bell pepper